Sligo, Leitrim, Northern Counties Railway (SLNCR) Greenway

 Leitrim County Council, in partnership with Sligo County Council, Cavan County Council, Fermanagh & Omagh District Council, under the auspices of Transport Infrastructure Ireland (TII) and Department for Infrastructure (DfI) are developing the Sligo, Leitrim, Northern Counties, Railway (SLNCR) Greenway.
 Arup have been appointed by Leitrim County Council to provide multi-disciplinary engineering and other specialist consultancy services, consisting of all services and deliverables for the delivery of this Project through Phases 1, 2, 3, 4 and 5 (detailed design and tender documents only).

-The Project is currently at Phase 1 Concept and Feasibility.
+The Project is currently at Phase 2 Option Selection.

 Local communities have been to the fore in developing the idea of a greenway in the area and the opportunity which the historic SLNCR that linked Enniskillen in Co.
 Fermanagh to Collooney, Co.
 Sligo presents.
 There are many surviving signs of the railway line including stations, road crossings, cottages, earthworks and bridges.
 In a number of places new sections of road have been built, along or across the old line, but generally the old line is discernible.